 1. engaging in hostile, uncivil, and vulgar conduct;

 2. impeding, delaying, and frustrating fair examination; and

 3. failing to answer and providing intentionally evasive answers to deposition questions.

-To be more specific, the court noted that, during his two-day deposition in this breach-of-contract case, Wider used the F-word "and variants thereof" 73 times (9.86/hour, or about one every six minutes), while using the word "contract" just 14 times.
+To be more specific, the court noted that, during his two-day deposition in this breach-of-contract case, Wider used the F-word “and variants thereof” 73 times (6.08 per hour, or about one every 10 minutes), while using the word “contract” just 14 times.
 And the F-word and its variants were by no means the only expletives being used, which gives you some sense of what the deposition was like.

 The court concluded that the abusive language could only have been chosen “to intimidate and demean opposing counsel.”
 Apart from the obvious, the court noted that Wider repeatedly referred to opposing counsel as a “clown,” and suggested that a later reference to “clown” verged on a physical threat:

 Q. My question is where are you currently employed?

 A. I’m not.
 I just told you I work for free.

 Q. Okay.
 You’re not employed by HTFC Corporation?